-If the piping length between the outdoor units exceeds 2 m, create a rise of 200 mm or more in the gas line within a length of 2 m from the kit.
+• If the piping length between the outdoor units exceeds 2 m, create a rise of 200 mm or more in the gas line within a length of 2 m from the kit.

-- a To indoor unit - b Piping between outdoor units
+b Piping between outdoor units

 There are restrictions on the refrigerant pipe connection order between outdoor units during installation in case of a multiple outdoor unit system.
 Install according to following restrictions.
-The capacities of outdoor units A, B and C must fulfill the following restriction conditions: A≥B≥C.
+The capacities of outdoor units A, B and C must fulfill the following restriction conditions: $A \ge B \ge C$ .

-- a To indoor units - b Outdoor unit multi connecting piping kit (first branch) - c Outdoor unit multi connecting piping kit (second branch)
+a To indoor units

+b Outdoor unit multi connecting piping kit (first branch)

+c Outdoor unit multi connecting piping kit (second branch)